1gravity/Reselect/README.md

 Subscribe to a single sub state:

 ```
-// Selecting to sub statebstate subscribes to changes.
+// Selecting to sub state subscribes to changes in that sub state.
-Lambda block will be executed when there is
+// The Lambda will be executed when there isLoading` is changing.
-//a change in value of `isLoading`
 val subscription: StoreSubscriber = store.select({ it.isLoading }) { isLoading ->
     loadingIndicator.visibility = if (isLoading) View.VISIBLE else View.GONE
 }

-// Invoking the subcription unsubscribes.
-// Do this when appropriate for component lifecycle
+// Invoking the subcription does unsubscribe.
+Do this when appropriate for component lifecycle
 subscription()
 ```

 Subscribe to multiple sub states:
 ```
 val multiSubscription = store.selectors {
-    select({ it.isLoading }) {
+    select({ it.isLoading }) { isLoading ->
-        loadingIndicator.visibility = if (it) View.VISIBLE else View.GONE
+        loadingIndicator.visibility = if (isLoading) View.VISIBLE else View.GONE
     }
-    select({ it.name }) {
+    select({ it.name }) { name ->
-        nameTextView.text = it
+        nameTextView.text = name
     }
 }